copterust/estima/README.md

 # Estima

-`estima` is a Rust crate for state estimation providing Square Root Unscented Kalman Filter.
+`estima` is a Rust crate for state estimation providing Square Root Unscented Kalman Filter with manifolds.

 Constant velocity model example could be run with: